Tyler Coderre

 CSS

-The palette is inverted by swapping the root tokens, with a soft transition for the mode change and a reduced-motion fallback.
+The palette is inverted by swapping ink and paper, while halftones are built from the same two colors.
+A soft transition smooths the mode change with a reduced-motion fallback.

 :root {